Nolden33/Porcelain-Hill/Information.md

 ### Admin section
 We will also include a admin section for the band members.
 The admin section will be added so that the band members can make changes to their page without having to contact us for help.
-1) This section will require a login the the band members and a forms to help them change the different components on their pages.
+1) This section will require a login for the band members
-2) we will need to add extra buttons (like add, edit and delete buttons) to almost all components that allow the band to make changes
+2) we will need to add extra forms and buttons (like add, edit and delete buttons) to almost all components that allow the band to make changes

 ## Themes
 1) ALL .css FOR THIS PROJECT WILL GO IN THE App.css FILE.
 2) Background color: Black